 Our ordinary shares are listed for trading on Nasdaq and on the Tel Aviv Stock Exchange Ltd., or the Tel Aviv Stock Exchange, or the TASE, under the Israeli regulatory "dual listing" regime that provides companies whose securities are listed both on Nasdaq and the TASE certain reporting leniencies.
 Trading in our ordinary shares on these markets is made in different currencies (dollars on Nasdaq and NIS on TASE), and at different times (resulting from different time zones, different trading days and different public holidays in the United States and Israel).
 Actual trading volume on the TASE is generally lower than trading volume on Nasdaq, and as such could be subject to higher volatility.
 The trading prices of our ordinary shares on these two markets often differ resulting from the factors described above, as well as differences in exchange rates.
-Any decrease in the trading price of our ordinary shares on one of these markets could cause a decrease in the trading price of our ordinary shares on the other market.
+Any decrease in the trading price of our ordinary shares on the other market.